 In the old days, our ancestors who played golf carried their own bags, or had a caddie carry them.
 Perhaps golf was a way for the idle rich to go out walking and yet appear they actually had something to do.
 Shooting birds was a little dangerous — as was chasing foxes astride fast horses.
 But golf was safe.
 It actually looked as much a sport as shooting birds or riding down terrified little animals.

 So walking while golfing was safe (, if you kept enough distance from other golfers).
 And it did not carry the reverse snobbery of merely “exercising.”
 When people carried their own golf bags about 4 miles, that was really good exercise.
 When the rich people paid caddies, the walk became more invigorating than exhausting.

 Time and money then rose in place of safe, sporting exercise.
-Truth be told, many golfers over age 50 found they could continue their golf until they were age 75.
+Truth be told, many golfers over age 50 found that, with carts, they could continue their golf until they were age 75 or older.
 For public golf course managers, this meant many more years of customers pumping money into electric cart fees and buckets of driving range balls, as well as the course fees themselves.
 With apparel and new kinds of clubs, plus expensive balls to lose with slices, this became a truly sustainable industry.